gecko0307/dagon/README.md

 * Textures in PNG, JPG, TGA, BMP, HDR formats
 * Own asset format with Blender exporter
 * Flexible material system with simple user-defined data model (interface) and shaders (backend).
 You can implement custom materials, with your own shaders and parameters
-* Deferred pipeline for opaque objects, forward pipeline for transparent objects
+* Deferred pipeline for opaque materials, forward pipeline for transparent materials and materials with custom shaders
 * Physically based rendering (PBR)
 * HDR rendering with auto-exposure (eye adaptation), Reinhard, Hable/Uncharted and ACES tonemapping operators
 * Equirectangular HDRI environment maps